EGR-314-Team-203/egr-314-team-203.github.io/index.md

 ## Team Organization

 ### Charter
+Produce a working product that meets design requirements and gives team members useful experiences to use throughout their careers.
 **Industry goals**
 * Sell roughly 100,000 units a year
 * Every 6 months look to improving the product with little cost or production set backs